Hexalith/Hexalith.Documents/src/Application/Hexalith.Documents.Commands/README.md

-# Contact Commands
+# Document Commands
-This project contains the application commands for the Contact application.
+This project contains the application commands for the Document application.